bdeckard92/dupUT/02-Lesson-Plans/01-HTML-Git-CSS/README.md

 ## Instructor Notes

-* Review the difference between a module project and the Challenge.
+* Review the difference between the module project and the Challenge.
 The Challenge can be thought of as homework, whereas the module project is what students build as they work through the asynchronous lessons in Canvas.
-Even though completion of the module project is not required, students are advised to be familiar with the material before attending class.
+Even though completion of the module project is not required, students are advised to be familiar with the material before attending class, and working on it teaches them the skills they need in order to complete the Challenge.
+Encourage them to complete as much of it as they can!

-* Students will likely struggle to get all of their development tools installed and configured.
+* Students might struggle to get all of their development tools installed and configured.
 Use Office Hours to assist students in troubleshooting installations and configurations.
-The following tools take top priority for success in this module:
+The following tools take top priority for this module (and the remainder of the course):

   * Slack